Squadrick/shadesmar/README.md

 * Faster than using the network stack like in the case with ROS.

 * Decentralized, without [resource starvation](https://squadrick.github.io/journal/ipc-locks.html).

-* Allows for both serialized message passing (using `msgpack`) and to pass raw bytes.

 * No need to define external IDL files for messages.
 Use C++ classes as message definition.